Spirik/GEM/README.md

 Assume you have a simple setup as follows:

- - 128x64 LCD screen based on (or compatible with) KS0108 controller, connected as shown below;
+ - 128x64 LCD screen based on (or compatible with) KS0108 controller, connected as shown below, with 10kOhm potentiometer to adjust screen contrast;
- - also you have 6 push-buttons (momentary switches) connected to the digital pins 2 to 7, wired with pullup resistors (so the LOW means that the button is pressed).
+ - also you have 6 push-buttons (momentary switches) connected to the digital pins 2 to 7, wired with 10kOhm pullup resistors (so the LOW means that the button is pressed).

 ![Basic example breadboard](https://github.com/Spirik/GEM/wiki/images/ex_GEM_01_basic_u8g2_breadboard_bb_edited_1974_o.png)